Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 This class, as well as its subclasses, can referred to as the **model layer** - it stores data related to a specific entity.

-Multiple `AbstractControl`s can be seen as tree where the leaves are always going to be `FormControl` instances and the other 2 (`FormArray`, `FormGroup`) can be thought of as `FormControl` containers, which entails that they **can't be used as leaves** because they must contain at least on `AbstractControl` instance.
+Multiple `AbstractControl`s can be seen as tree where the leaves are always going to be `FormControl` instances and the other 2 (`FormArray`, `FormGroup`) can be thought of as `AbstractControl` containers, which entails that they **can't be used as leaves** because they must contain at least on `AbstractControl` instance.

 ```ts
 // FG - FormGroup